The Role of Protein In The Keto Diet

-But – a good quality protein powder is definitely handy and convenient when you are too busy to make

-    a full meal, need to save time, or if you’re trying to build muscle.
+But – a good quality protein powder is definitely handy and convenient when you are too busy to make a full meal, need to save time, or if you’re trying to build muscle.

-    If you’re an active person, a good quality keto protein powder can help you perform better, recover

-    quicker, see results faster, and stay healthy.
+If you’re an active person, good quality keto protein powders can help you perform better, recover quicker, see results faster, and stay healthy.

 When you exercise, your muscles break down.
-It is actually during times of rest and recovery that

-    your muscles grow.
+It is actually during times of rest and recovery that your muscles grow.
 Protein is used by your muscles recover and grow.
-This is a why a protein powder

-    can be helpful – it helps your muscles rebuild the tissue.
+This is a why a protein powder can be helpful – it helps your muscles rebuild the tissue.

 Protein powders are a form of dietary supplement, that contains a concentrated form of protein.
 The powders are mixed with milk, water, or even fruit juice.

 Protein powders are most often taken before or after workouts, but also work well as a meal replacement.

 Too much protein can be harmful to your body, so it is important to plan your protein shakes around your meals.

 There are so many protein powders on the market right now – and not all of them are created equal.
 A lot of them are packed with carbs and sugar.
 And those that use sweeteners instead, may still kick you out of ketosis, depending on which sweetener they use.
 Many are also filled with unnecessary ingredients, preservatives, and fillers.